yasufum/spp-container/README.md

 There is a restriction for using virtio_user with `--vdev` option.
 DPDK might not support to use two or more virtio_user interfaces.
-So, you are succeeded to launch application but forwarding does not work properly. `app/l2fwd.sh` mignt not work for the reason.
+So, you are succeeded to launch application but forwarding does not work properly. `app/l2fwd.py` mignt not work for the reason.

-`app/run.sh` launches a container without vhost interface and run any of commands for inspecting status of the container or confirm how to work.
-It is just used for debugging.

 ### 3. Experimental tools